luizbgomide/EclipsePhase2e-ptbr/src.clean_html/13/07-ais-and-muses.md

 ALIs do not get pools, unless a morph, bot, vehicle, or other device they are operating provides them.

 By design, ALIs are incapable of self-improvement.
-To acquire or improve a skill, they must be reprogrammed or use skillware.
+To acquire or improve a skill, they must be reprogrammed or equipped skillware.
 They do not earn Rez Points.

-For all other rules, ALIs are treated as [infomorphs](08-infomorphs.md).
+For all other rules, ALIs are treated as [Infomorphs](08-infomorphs.md).

 ### Traits